f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 without neither taking care of the login user credentials, of course they are configured in the Vagrantfile.

-Let's say that the user credentials are vagrant/vagrant, we can connect to the VM also with
+Let's say that the user credentials are vagrant/vagrant, we can connect to the VM also via ssh
 ~~~~~~~~~~~~~~~~
 #/home/fds/work/code$ ssh vagrant@192.168.66.6
 The authenticity of host '192.168.66.6 (192.168.66.6)' can't be established.